SamMartin92/milestone-project-heritage-housing-issues/README.md

 ### Content

 - Any custom functions taken and/or adapted from Code Institue lessons or other sources has been noted in Markdown or comments in the code where applicable.
-- The template for this repository was created by Code institue
+- The template for this repository was created by Code institue.
+- The idea for this project was presented in the CI lessons.
-- The dataset for this project was sourced from [Kaggle}(https://www.kaggle.com/codeinstitute/housing-prices-data)
+- The dataset for this project was sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data)

 ### Media

 - The streamlit icon used for the dashboard was taken from [Twemoji](https://twemoji.maxcdn.com/v/latest/preview-svg.html).
 -
-## Acknowledgements (optional)
+## Acknowledgements:
-* In case you would like to thank the people that provided support through this project.
+* Thank you to Neil McEwan and fellow students in the CI slack channel for this module for the assistance with queries throughout this project.
+* Thank you to my mentor Mo Shami for his helpful advice.